EndPointCorp/end-point-blog/2019/03/22/running-magento-2-windows-xampp.html.md

 * Change the default store name and logo from the section Content > Design > Configuration and choose “Edit” in the “Default store view”.
 * Set up the default store configuration from the section Stores > Configuration.
 * Create the product categories from the section Catalog > Categories.
-Set up a category name and it’s dependency from another category, or from the default master category.
+Set up a category name and its dependency from another category, or from the default master category.
 * Create/edit the product attributes from the section Stores > Attributes (check the option “visible in storefront” to show the products in the product page).
 For example, custom attributes for book products would be Author, Publisher...
 * Add the attributes to the default attribute set from the section Stores > Attribute.
 This is required for the attributes to show up when adding a new product by default.
 * Create a set of products from the section Catalog > Products.
 Set the custom variations for each product from the “Customizable options” section.
 Set up a short and long description, a custom SKU for each customizable option, and a tax mode.
 * Add a widget to the homepage to show the product catalog from the section Content > Homepage > Edit > Show/Hide Editor > Add widget > Products list.
-Here we can also add any content we like, including HTML tags, images and third-party content.
+Here we can also add any content we like, including HTML tags, images, and third-party content.

 ###Conclusion

-It’s possible–and pretty straightforward—to run a Magento 2 instance in Windows with XAMPP.
-But this is just a kick-off, a simple overview: there’s a lot more to do if we want to get a full Ecommerce website that is ready to scale up and support enterprise-level traffic, like caching optimization, load balancing and advanced server-side monitoring.
+It’s possible—​and pretty straightforward—​to run a Magento 2 instance in Windows with XAMPP.
+But this is just a kick-off, a simple overview: there’s a lot more to do if we want to get a full ecommerce website that is ready to scale up and support enterprise-​level traffic, like caching optimization, load balancing, and advanced server-​side monitoring.

-At End Point, we have professionals with a strong background in deploying powerful, reliable, fully responsive, fast and SEO optimized Ecommerce websites.
-We have experience in migrating Magento to newer versions, and even creating full Magento 2 websites from scratch. <a href="/contact">Drop a line if you want to hear more.</a>
+At End Point, we have professionals with a strong background in deploying powerful, reliable, fully responsive, fast, and SEO-​optimized ecommerce websites.
+We have experience in migrating Magento to newer versions, and even creating full Magento 2 websites from scratch. <a href="/contact">Drop us a line if you want to hear more.</a>